gptscript-ai/clio/README.md

-# Clio - AI Powered Assistant for Your Command Line
+# Clio - Your friendly and safe CLI Assistant

 Clio is an AI-powered assistant designed to help you with DevOps-related tasks using CLI programs.
 It leverages OpenAI's capabilities to provide intelligent assistance directly from your command line.

+> **Note:** Clio is designed to safely perform actions.
+It won't do anything without your confirmation first.

 [![asciicast](https://asciinema.org/a/W9kebisfR3UnaAX1GxxulFXjc.svg)](https://asciinema.org/a/W9kebisfR3UnaAX1GxxulFXjc?t=1)